gnauhca/chrome-extension-copy-figma-css/README.md

 # chrome-extension: copy-figma-css

-Enable this extension and activate the inspect tab in figma file, the CSS can be automatically copied according to the rules you set after any node is selected
+Enable this extension and activate the inspect tab in a figma file, the CSS can be automatically copied according to the rules you set after any node is selected

 ## Feature:
 * Copy Figma Css automatically